The Sweeney: Sweeney 2 (1978)

 In Sweeney 2, Regan and Carter are on the trail of particularly violent armed criminals.
-The gang has carried out several successful bank and payroll robberies all over London and killed anyone that gets in their way, even their own members.
+The gang has carried out bank and payroll robberies all over London and killed anyone who got in their way, even their own members.
 Regan and Carter are assigned the case as a last order from Detective Chief Superintendent Jupp (Denholm Elliott) before he resigns to face allegations of corruption in the courts.

-2012 Reboot
+2012 reboot

-In director Nick Love's film, the characters from the original series are re-imagined, and the setting and action are moved to the early 21st Century.
-The Sweeney (2012) stars Ray Winstone as Regan, Ben Drew as Carter and Damian Lewis as Haskins.
+In director Nick Love's film, the characters from the TV series are re-imagined, and the setting and action are moved to the early 21st century.
+The Sweeney (2012) stars Ray Winstone (who had a very minor role in the 1976 Sweeney episode "Loving Arms") as Regan, Ben Drew as Carter and Damian Lewis as Haskins.

-In the UK, The Guardian's Steve Rose gave Nick Love's film a one star review, saying that "rather than upgrading the 1970s TV favourite, it (the 2012 film) treats it like a stolen car – to be stripped down, resprayed and erased of identifying features.
+The Guardian's Steve Rose gave Love's film a one-star review, saying that "rather than upgrading the 1970s TV favourite [the 2012 film] treats it like a stolen car – to be stripped down, resprayed and erased of identifying features.
 Only the brand name has been retained."

-The 2012 film was remade in France as The Squad (2015), also known as The Sweeney: Paris.
+The 2012 film was remade in France as The Squad in 2015, also known as The Sweeney: Paris.

 Music

 The title theme music and end credit reprise were both written by Harry South, a key figure in British jazz during the 1950s and 1960s.
 Dave Gelly writing in The Guardian called South's title music "the most emblematic TV theme of its day".

-Incidental and background music for the series was selected from off-the-shelf production music libraries, including De Wolfe, KPM, Bruton and Chappell.
+Incidental and background music for the series was selected from off-the-shelf production music libraries, including De Wolfe, KPM, Bruton and Chappell, Music by Steve Gray's library music ensemble WASP was specially commissioned, and featured heavily in the series.
+Some of the music was later issued on KPM 1000 Series albums The Hunter (KPM 1157) and Drama (KPM 1168), both 1975.

 In 2001 a soundtrack album Shut it!
-The Music of The Sweeney was released and in contains a large selection of the incidental music used in the programme, some augmented with classic pieces of dialogue from various episodes.
+The Music of The Sweeney was released, containing a selection of the incidental music used in the programme, some augmented with classic pieces of dialogue from various episodes.
 Also included on the album is the main title theme music from the first feature film, Sweeney!.